 Cats feel most comfortable when they are in familiar surroundings, seeing familiar sights and smelling familiar smells.
 Travel is highly likely to cause your cat panic and distress, so it’s important that you only travel with them if really necessary.
 If you are going away for a short period of time, a better option would be to arrange for a friend or family member to check on them while you are away or even pay a pet sitter to come and stay in your house with them.
 This task is a lot easier when looking after a cat than a dog, due to how independent your pet likely is.
 It will still need to be checked up on every day, with its litter boxed emptied regularly and its food and water topped up.

-Consider your cat’s personality
+Consider your cat’s personality and breed

 Take a minute to evaluate your cat’s personality.
 Is your cat friendly and outgoing or very suspicious of strangers?
 Is it independent or does it follow you around the house much of the time?
 Has your cat been handled frequently, especially when young?
 If an indoor cat, does your cat long to go outside?